-Frequently Asked Questions About and working with Sherry A. McKisson
+Frequently Asked Questions About Counseling and working with Sherry A. McKisson

 Counseling is a collaborative effort between the counselor and client.
 Professional counselors help clients identify goals and potential solutions to problems which cause emotional turmoil; seek to improve communication and coping skills; strengthen self-esteem; and promote behavior change and optimal mental health.